Lisa Gilman

 Folklore: Folklore, music, dance, public humanities, performance studies, African Studies, women's and gender studies, migration, war, politics and culture, ethnographic fieldwork, filmmaking, digital storytelling.

-Lisa Gilman is Director of the Folklore Program and Professor of Folklore and English at George Mason University in the United States.
-She is also the Editor-in-Chief of the Journal of American Folklore.
-Her research interests include intangible cultural heritage, performance, music, dance, trauma, war, migration, gender, and sexuality.
-She is currently working on a multi-sited (Malawi, Turkey, France, U.S.) global project on arts and culture initiatives by refugees for refugees.
+Lisa Gilman is the Director of George Mason University's Institute for Immigration Research and Professor of Folklore and English.
+She is the outgoing Editor-in-Chief of the Journal of American Folklore.
+Her research interests include intangible cultural heritage, performance, music, dance, trauma, war, migration, displacement, gender, and sexuality.
+She is currently working on a multi-site (Malawi, Turkey, France, U.S.) global project on arts and culture initiatives by refugees for refugees.
 She has published numerous articles and book chapters on the above topics.
 Her books include Folklore and Ethnomusicology Fieldwork Methods Handbook (with John Fenn, 2019), My Music, My War: The Listening Habits of U.S. Troops in Iraq and Afghanistan (2016), The Dance of Politics: Performance, Gender, and Democratization in Malawi (2009), and the co-edited volumes Africa Every Day: Fun, Leisure, and Expressive Culture on the Continent (2019) and UNESCO on the Ground: Local Perspectives on Intangible Cultural Heritage (2015).
 She produced the documentary Grounds for Resistance (2011) about the anti-war activism of U.S. veterans of the Iraq and Afghanistan wars.

-She teaches courses in folklore, public humanities, ethnographic fieldwork, digital storytelling, gender and sexuality, and African Studies.
-She is currently Editor-in-Chief of the Journal of American Folklore
+She teaches courses in folklore, public humanities, ethnographic fieldwork, digital storytelling, gender and sexuality, migration, African Studies.

-I am currently working on a global, multi-sited project on arts initiatives by refugees for refugees.
+I am currently working on a global, multi-site project on arts initiatives by refugees for refugees.
 I have been doing fieldwork with Syrians in Turkey, Uyghurs in Paris, Congolese, Rwandans, and Burundians in Malawi, and several groups within the United States.
 I will expand to more locations as the project progresses.

 Books

-2019.
-Africa Every Day: Fun, Leisure, and Expressivity on the Continent.
+2019 Africa Every Day: Fun, Leisure, and Expressivity on the Continent.
 Ohio University Press. (co-edited with Oluwalemi M. Balogun, Melissa Graboyes, and Habib Iddrisu).

 2019.
 Folklore and Ethnomusicology Fieldwork Methods Handbook.
 Indiana University Press. (co-authored with John Fenn).

-2016.
-My Music, My War: The Listening Habits of U.S. Troops in Iraq and Afghanistan.
+2016 My Music, My War: The Listening Habits of U.S. Troops in Iraq and Afghanistan.
 Wesleyan University Press.

 2015 UNESCO on the Ground: Local Perspectives on Intangible Cultural Heritage.
 Indiana University Press. (co-edited with Michael Dylan Foster).